 Invest in a Cool Cannabis Tech Startup

 A few weeks we wrote probably the most useful article we’ve ever written titled “How to Buy Marijuana Stocks for Dummies“.
 We know it is our most useful article because at least a few times a day, we send a link to that article in response to the question “how can I buy marijuana stocks“.
-Interest is reaching a frenzy pitch, and now we’re even starting to get pitches from eager entrepreneurs who want us to help them grow their cannabis related businesses.
+Interest is reaching a frenzied pitch, and now we’re even starting to get pitches from eager entrepreneurs who want us to help them grow their cannabis-related businesses.
 Take as an example this email we received from Luke in Jamaica on his exciting startup called Frazzle:

 So Luke is building an Instagram/Youtube for cannabis called Frizzle and he’s looking for capital.
 He suggested we promote his company in an article titled “Invest in a Cool Cannabis Tech Startup“.
 Done!
 If anyone’s interested, drop us a line and we’ll put you in touch.
 Luke, you’re welcome.

-In addition to the exciting prospect of Frazzle, we’ve been coming across other very interesting cannabis related startups that show the industry is looking to apply technology in the same way any other industry does.
+In addition to the exciting prospect of Frazzle, we’ve been coming across other very interesting cannabis-related startups that show the industry is looking to apply technology in the same way any other industry does.
 For those of you who don’t spend much time hanging around VCs, these days it seems that everyone has come up with an ‘Uber for XYZ’ business model that tries to somehow apply the success of Uber to whatever industry they’re working in.
 Well, the cannabis market is no exception.

 Remember when you had that dealer whose house you always had to go to for a bag of skunk?
 He’d tell you very specifically when to come over so the “neighbors wouldn’t notice anything”.
 Then there was that awkward moment when you’d stay for a bowl a bit too long and run into the next customer in the driveway where you’d exchange fleeting glances in hopes that one of you isn’t an undercover cop.